gbogard/cats-mtl-talk/slides.md

 ## We still get a dedicate channel for technical failures

-By adding a context bound on `MonadError`, we can raise `Exception`s in our IOs, and segregate technical failures from domain errors 🙌
+By adding a context bound on `ApplicativeError`, we can raise `Exception`s in our IOs, and segregate technical failures from domain errors 🙌

 ```scala
 def findUserByName[F[_]](name: String)